The laboratory parameters in predicting the severity and death of COVID-19 patients: Future pandemic readiness strategies

 • Ahmad R. Alsayed Department of Clinical Pharmacy and Therapeutics, Faculty of Pharmacy, Applied Science Private University, Amman, Jordan

-• Syed Imran Ahmed College of Science, School of Pharmacy, University of Lincoln, Lincoln, United Kingdom
+• Syed Imran Ahmed College of Health and Science, School of Pharmacy, University of Lincoln, Lincoln, United Kingdom

 • Anas Osama AL Shweiki Department of Clinical Pharmacy and Therapeutics, Faculty of Pharmacy, Applied Science Private University, Amman, Jordan